 Construction toy plans to build this wooden toy road roller.

-Complementing the road grader, this toy steam roller is easy to make using a few basic tools.
+Complementing my road grader design, this toy steam roller is easy to make using a few basic tools.

 An essential part of road construction, the steam roller gets its name from the original machine that was actually powered by steam.
 The modern version looks quite different, and indeed it has a different name, but it has nothing of the romance of steam, at least as far as making toys is concerned.

 Somehow the very shape of the steam roller describes it's function: this is a machine that means business, and it will serve you best that you keep out of the way.

 This modern version road roller Mk2 is about 25% larger than Mk1, and has wheels 70mm in diameter.